doctaphred/Tutorials/python/pyc-files.md

 - TODO: what happens in the case `from . import module` where `module.py` has been moved to another package but `__pycache__/module.[magic].pyc` persists?

 - TODO: mention `from __future__ import absolute_import`.

+## Conclusion

+This problem is surprisingly easily encountered and can be devastatingly subtle to identify.
+Python 3 will relieve many such headaches (and hopefully not introduce too many more), but until you're using it, I recommend either configuring your IDE's environment settings or adding a Git hook to avoid this particular frustration.

 ## Further Reading